No Cost or Obligation

 What will be your return on investment

-Can you afford not to make that investment?
+Can you afford not to make that investment and get the financing?

 The reward for having good credit is your ability to negotiate a better rate with your lender.